rabe42/vue-electron-template/readme.md

 <https://github.com/winstonjs/winston>

+### Karma ###
+After reading a lot about tests with webpack and vue, it seems the only documented way to get a running test environment is the use of karma webpack plugin.

 ### Jasmine ###
 The unit test framework.
 Choosen, because it is complete and doesn't need additional modules.
+The world is already complex enough!

 <https://jasmine.github.io/2.0/introduction.html>